-Through the nation-leading Mass Save programs, Massachusetts customers saved 3,924,746 annual megawatt-hours of electricity from electric programs and 78,733,649 annual therms of natural gas from gas programs.
+The Sponsors of Mass Save offer nation-leading programs, which enabled Massachusetts customers to save 3,924,746 annual megawatt-hours of electricity from electric programs and 78,733,649 annual therms of natural gas from gas programs.
 The results confirm the commonwealth’s energy efficiency programs deliver innovative, cost effective programs, resulting in combined economic benefits of $9,339,414,836 to Massachusetts customers during the term, or $4.69 in benefits for every program dollar spent.

 The results of the reports also show that during the same three-year period, the energy efficiency programs contributed to cleaner air and significant job growth.
 Based on the energy savings between 2013 and 2015, the resulting reductions in greenhouse gas emissions include a reduction of 2,221,558 Short Tons of CO2, or the equivalent of taking 423,961 cars off the road - helping the commonwealth’s efforts to meet the environmental goals set forth in the Clean Energy and Climate Plan.
 Additionally, a report issued by the Northeast Energy Efficiency Council found that the energy efficiency programs have helped spur significant job growth and identified more than 7,000 companies participating in the Massachusetts energy efficiency industry today.